cicekguven/cicekguven.github.io/index.md

 ## About
-I am an assistant professor in the  [Cognitive Science and Artificial Intelligence department](https://www.tilburguniversity.edu/about/schools/tshd/departments/dca) at Tilburg University.
+I am an associate professor in the  [Cognitive Science and Artificial Intelligence department](https://www.tilburguniversity.edu/about/schools/tshd/departments/dca) at Tilburg University.
 After my studies in the discrete algebra and geometry group of the department of Mathematics and Computer science in Eindhoven,  I defended my Ph.D. thesis in January 2012.
 That was about generalisations of a combinatorial theorem from Erdos, Ko and Rado over families of intersecting sets.
 The thesis involved algebraic graph theory and combinatorics.
 For the following four years, I worked in the industry in banking and consultancy environments as a quant and a data analyst, working with financial and trade data mainly.
 Then I returned to academia as a postdoc in the system architecture and network group at TUE in 2016.
 During my postdoc, I focused on computational trust, machine learning and sensor data.